A variational principle for the Bowen metric mean dimension of saturated set: Preliminaries

 and

 respectively.
-In the case when $Z = X$, one can check that metric mean dimension and Bowen metric mean dimension given above actually coincide.
-Here we give some basic properties of the Bowen metric mean dimension. \begin{Prop} (1) if $Z_1 \subset Z_2$ are nonempty, then
+In the case when $Z = X$, the metric mean dimension and Bowen metric mean dimension given above actually coincide.
+Here we give some basic properties of Bowen metric mean dimension. \begin{Prop} (1) If $Z_1 \subseteq Z_2$ are non-empty, then